MicrosoftDocs/terminal/TerminalDocs/tips-and-tricks.md

 ### Adjust background opacity with the mouse

 You can adjust the opacity of the background by holding <kbd>ctrl+shift</kbd> and scrolling.
 The opacity will persist for that terminal session.
-If you want to change your acrylic opacity for a profile, you can learn more about acrylic background effects on the [Profile - Appearance page](./customize-settings/profile-appearance.md#acrylic).
+If you want to change your acrylic opacity for a profile, you can learn more about acrylic background effects on the [Profile - Appearance page](./customize-settings/profile-appearance.md#opacity).

+> [!NOTE]
+> In [Windows Terminal Preview](https://aka.ms/terminal-preview) version 1.12, changing the background opacity with the mouse wheel will use vintage-style opacity by default, unless `useAcrylic` is set to true in your settings.
+Prior to 1.12, the Terminal would always use acrylic for transparency.

 ### Open a hyperlink